Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - If evenings are screen-heavy, use warmer display settings and lower brightness.

-The goal is not purity.
-It is a stronger contrast between day and night.
+The aim is a stronger contrast between day and night.

-A large part of the episode explores magnesium: why Grimhood sees it as foundational, why deficiency may matter, and why different forms can feel different for different people.5
+A big chunk of the episode explores magnesium: why Grimhood sees it as foundational, why deficiency may matter more than people realize, and why different forms can feel different depending on the person.

-A sober evidence pass is important here.
-Magnesium is biologically essential and involved in many cellular processes.
-Clinical research on supplementation for anxiety, insomnia, and mood is promising but uneven.
-A 2024 systematic review found that most included trials reported improvement in at least one sleep or anxiety measure, but conclusions were limited by small samples, heterogeneity, and different formulations and dosages.6 Another systematic review and meta-analysis on mood found associations between higher magnesium intake and lower depression prevalence in cross-sectional studies, but placebo-controlled supplementation trials did not show a clear advantage in that older evidence base.7
+The evidence deserves a straight look.
+Magnesium is biologically essential and involved in hundreds of cellular processes.
+Clinical research on supplementation for anxiety, insomnia, and mood looks promising in places but remains uneven.
+A 2024 systematic review found that most included trials reported improvement in at least one sleep or anxiety measure, though conclusions were limited by small samples, heterogeneity, and different formulations and dosages.3 Another systematic review on mood found associations between higher magnesium intake and lower depression prevalence in cross-sectional studies, while placebo-controlled supplementation trials showed no clear advantage in that older evidence base.4

-- Magnesium may be useful, especially if intake/status is low.
+- Magnesium may be useful, especially if intake or status is low.

 - Form, dose, timing, and individual context matter.